Bussin (Nicki Minaj and Lil Baby song)

-"Bussin" is a song by rappers Nicki Minaj and Lil Baby.
-It was written by Minaj, Lil Baby, Cyrick Palmer, Joshua Goods, Rahsul Barnes Greer, Terrell Greenlee, and produced by Swaggyono and DJ Tizz.
+"Bussin" is a song by American rappers Nicki Minaj and Lil Baby.
+It was written by the artists, Tate Kobang, Finesse, and producers Swaggyono of Working on Dying and DJ Tizz.
 It is their second collaboration, being released on February 11, 2022, one week after their own "Do We Have a Problem?".
 It was included on Minaj's first greatest hits album Queen Radio: Volume 1 (2022).

 Background

 On February 4, 2022, Minaj and Lil Baby released their first collaboration titled "Do We Have a Problem?".
 The music video of the song ends with a preview of "Bussin", which garnered positive reactions from fans.
 Minaj announced the song on her Twitter, saying "Next week we pushin B for Bussin btch WTF IS GOOD".
 The artwork was then revealed on February 7.
-The song is intended to appear on Minaj's upcoming album.
-The song is also part of a weekly surprise treat for the fans, referred to by Minaj as "Pink Friday".
+The song is part of a weekly surprise treat for the fans, referred to by Minaj as "Pink Friday".